aidenva/aidenva.github.io/menu/about.md

 permalink: /about
 ---

 My full name is Lê Mạnh Linh, and the order it goes in English should be Linh Manh Le.
-I currently work as a Chemical Engineer at [Prometheus Fuels](https://www.prometheusfuels.com), the first unicorn start-up company in the electrofuels industry!
+I am currently a first-year (G1) Ph.D. student in the Department of Applied Physics at the [Harvard John A. Paulson School of Engineering and Applied Sciences](https://seas.harvard.edu/).

 ## Education